coopeu/ELANCE/README.md

 - Blog
 - TopNavBar
 - About and initial pages
 - Gigs, proposals and skills functionalities
+- Pagination
+- Search

 ### Installation and configuration
 1. Install RoR